anatolieGhebea/laravel-hfm/README.md

 //[....]
 ```

-With this approach we centralized the source of truth in the application, if we change the label for the filed `name` in Company.php it will propagete to all the views
+With this approach we centralized the source of truth in the application, if we change the label for the filed `name` in Company.php it will propagete to all the views that relies on the `_standardForm` helper function.

-that relies on the `_standardFormV2` helper function.
-If in the same Field Map on the filed `fiscal_code` the attribute `required` is set to FALSE, the change will
-immediately affect the store and update methods in Controller and also the required attribute on the html method.
+If in the Field Map on the filed `fiscal_code` the attribute `required` is set to FALSE, the change will immediately affect the store and update methods in Controller and also the required attribute on the input field.

+### Adding removing fields

+Adding or removing a field to an Model entity, is just the mater of adding o removing a line in the ``getFieldMap()`` of the model.

 ## Testing